ImbueProgram/imbue-program-docs/teachers/mentor_assistant.md

 * You're alumni of one of the previous batches ;
 * You're here to help them but sometimes you may not be able to answer to all their questions ;
-* Teachers are here for these kind of tricky questions ;
+* Mentors are here for these kind of tricky questions ;
 * You're here because YOU really understand their pain since you've been through the same issues ;
 * You'll be the ONE that will explain more easily tricky concepts because you'll use your own words.

-Don't underestimate your value in this bootcamp :)

 ## Live-code